jessepav/lacygoill-wiki-backup/tmux/tmux.md

             Send the prefix key, or with -2 the secondary prefix key, to a window as if it was pressed.

-    status-keys [vi | emacs]

-            Use vi or emacs-style key bindings in the status line, for example at the command prompt.
-The default is emacs, unless the VISUAL or EDITOR environment variables are set and contain the string ‘vi’.

     unbind-key [-an] [-t mode-table] [-T key-table] key unbind